dchannn04/BallBlastGame/README.md

 # BallBlastGame
-My personal remake of the Ball Blast mobile phone game.
+My brother and I's personal remake of the Ball Blast mobile phone game.